tcltk/tcl/doc/markdown/StringObj.md

 ::: {.arguments} :::

 [\*bytes]{.carg .in type="const char"}
 : Points to a TUTF-8 (Tcl's internal modified UTF-8 encoding) byte sequence bytes used to set or append to a string value.
 This byte array may contain embedded null characters unless *numChars* is negative.
-(Applications needing null bytes should represent them as the two-byte sequence *0xC0 0x80* used in TUTF-8 to represent a null byte, use **Tcl\_ExternalToUtf** to convert, or **Tcl\_NewByteArrayObj** if the string is a collection of uninterpreted bytes.)
+(Applications needing null bytes should represent them as the two-byte sequence *0xC0 0x80* used in TUTF-8 to represent a null byte, use [Tcl\_ExternalToUtf][Encoding3] to convert, or [Tcl\_NewByteArrayObj][ByteArrObj] if the string is a collection of uninterpreted bytes.)

 [length]{.carg .in type="Tcl_Size"}
 : The number of bytes to copy from *bytes* when initializing, setting, or appending to a string value.
 If negative, all bytes up to the first null are used.